Snowflake-Labs/sfquickstarts/site/sfguides/src/end_to_end_machine_learning_with_dataiku/end_to_end_machine_learning_with_dataiku.md

 **FEATURES HANDLING** - We can allow Dataiku DSS to automatically choose the features included in our model, or we can manually select which features we want to include when our model is trained and how we handle the feature types.

 **ALGORITHMS** - DSS natively supports algorithms that can be used to train predictive models depending on the machine learning task: Clustering or Prediction (Classification or Regression).
 We can also choose to use our own machine learning algorithm, by adding a custom Python model.
-In our case we are using the algorithms based on the Scikit Learn, LightGBM and XGBoost ML libraries.
+In our case we are using the algorithms based on the Scikit-Learn, LightGBM and XGBoost ML libraries.

 Let's use the defaults the template has set.